repoze/repoze.formapi/src/repoze/formapi/README.txt

 Using `repoze.formapi`
 ======================

-This library helps you marshall and validate form input as well as execute form actions.
+This library helps you parse, validate and deserialize form input as well as execute form actions.

-In the most simple usage, we'll marshall the input data:
+In the most simple usage, we'll parse the input data:

   >>> fields = {
   ...     'items': [int]
   ... }

-The ``marshall`` function takes two arguments: the parameter list and the fields definition:
+The ``parse`` function takes two arguments: the parameter list and the fields definition:

-  >>> data, errors = formapi.marshalling.marshall(
+  >>> data, errors = formapi.parse(
   ...     [('items', 1), ('items', 2), ('other', '...')], fields
   ... )